MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ## Best practice: Set up a DNS server

 Azure adds a DNS server by default when you deploy a virtual network.
 You can use this server to rapidly build virtual networks and deploy resources.
 But this DNS server only provides services to the resources on that virtual network.
 To connect multiple virtual networks together, you need more name resolution capabilities.
-You'll also need these capabilities to connect to an on-premises server from virtual networks.
+You also need these capabilities to connect to an on-premises server from virtual networks.
 For example, you might need Active Directory to resolve DNS names between virtual networks.
 To resolve the DNS names, deploy your own custom DNS server in Azure.

 - DNS servers in a virtual network can forward DNS queries to the recursive resolvers in Azure.
-This forwarding enables you to resolve host names within that virtual network.
-For example, a domain controller that runs in Azure can respond to DNS queries for its own domains, and forward all other queries to Azure.
+Forwarding enables you to resolve host names within that virtual network.
+For example, a domain controller that runs in Azure can respond to DNS queries for its own domains and forward all other queries to Azure.
-- DNS forwarding allows VMs to see both your on-premises resources (via the domain controller) and Azure-provided host names (using the forwarder).
+- DNS forwarding allows VMs to see your on-premises resources via the domain controller and Azure-provided host names by using the forwarder.
 You can access the recursive resolvers in Azure by using the virtual IP address `168.63.129.16`.
-- DNS forwarding also enables DNS resolution between virtual networks, and allows on-premises machines to resolve host names provided by Azure.
+- DNS forwarding enables DNS resolution between virtual networks and allows on-premises machines to resolve host names provided by Azure.
   - To resolve a VM host name, the DNS server VM must be in the same virtual network.
 You can then configure the server VM to forward host name queries to Azure.
   - Because the DNS suffix is different in each virtual network, you can use conditional forwarding rules to send DNS queries to the correct virtual network for resolution.
 - When you use your own DNS servers, you can specify multiple DNS servers for each virtual network.
-You can also specify multiple DNS servers per network interface (for Azure Resource Manager), or per cloud service (for the classic deployment model).
+You can specify multiple DNS servers per network interface for Azure Resource Manager or per cloud service for the classic deployment model.
 - DNS servers specified for a network interface or cloud service take precedence over DNS servers specified for the virtual network.
 - In Azure Resource Manager, you can specify DNS servers for a virtual network and a network interface, but the best practice is to use the setting only on virtual networks.